axelvaldez/radical-companies/_posts/5-rcompanies/rstartups/2023-04-11-rbuddyneighbor-revised.markdown

       In the example below, we'd load up Margot&rsquo;s card with $2 which is the approximate price of an Organic Valley 2% Milk gallon.
     </div>
     <div class="_p">
-     We take the risk that or Margot may not deliver or Nam may not accept it.
+     We take the risk that Margot may not deliver or Nam may not accept it.
      <a class="_uparrow" href="#bm07"><img src="/assets/img/arrow-up-icon.png"></a>
     </div>
    </p>